mjwhitta/zoom/README.md

 ## Penetration testing

 Zoom allows to you create profiles for commands other than ag/ack/grep.
-This may make Zoom a friendly tool for pen-testers who are looking for a simple way to store exploits.
+This may make Zoom a friendly tool for pentesters who are looking for a simple way to store exploits.

 ## Supported editors